Mom's Best Recipes

 4.9

-A small glass jar filled with thick, dark red homemade tomato paste on a wooden cutting board with a spoon smeared with paste nearby
+A real photograph of a small glass jar filled with homemade tomato paste on a kitchen counter next to a spoon

 Why It Works